Emery out of jail - for now - as brilliant Pepe papers over Arsenal's cracks | Goal.com

 Pepe, though, produced one almighty rescue act to get his coach off the hook.

-The club’s record signing, who had only scored one penalty in his first 11 game prior to Thursday’s game, had been brought on for Alexandre Lacazette 15 minutes from time with Arsenal trailing 2-1 and looking devoid of any sort of invention.
+The club’s record signing, who had only scored one penalty in his first 11 games prior to Thursday’s match, had been brought on for Alexandre Lacazette 15 minutes from time with Arsenal trailing 2-1 and looking devoid of any sort of invention.

 But he struck two glorious free-kicks, the second of which came deep into stoppage time, to turn the game on its head and make it three wins out of three for the Gunners in Group F.